alexyuly/chil/README.md

 ### 1.1 Pure encapsulation

 In the above diagram, no connection "lines" are allowed to cross the circumference of any component "circle".
-This visually illustrates Chil's guiding principle: pure object-oriented encapsulation.
+This visually illustrates Chil's first guiding principle: pure object-oriented encapsulation.

-TODO
+Most traditional object-oriented languages violate the spirit of encapsulation by allowing objects to relate with other objects which are physically distant in code, thereby conceptually binding together distant code passages.
+Chil enforces the idea of *proximity*, that objects which have close relationships must live close together in code.

+Proximity enforcement enables pure encapsulation.
+Since object relationships are defined at compile time and kept constant during runtime, Chil guarantees that all flow of data into and out of each object is self-evident in code.
+There are no more surprises for humans trying understand the flow of data, like, *How did object foo access the data of bar??*, or *How did object foo call a method on bar?!*.

 ### 1.2 Strong, flexible types